SAML SSO: User Guide

-You’ll get a pop-up with a 16 character one-time password which you can use with your email address to log in.
-The first time you log in to an app with a one-time password it will show up in the list of authorized apps along with the date when it was authorized.
-For Wrike’s mobile apps, you will remain logged in until you logout from the app or choose to “Revoke” on the App Access page.
+You’ll get a pop-up with a 16-character one-time password, which you can use with your email address to log in.
+The first time you log in to an app with a one-time password, it'll show up in the list of authorized apps along with the date when it was authorized.
+For Wrike’s mobile apps, you'll remain logged in until you log out from the app or choose to “Revoke” on the App Access page.

 For greater control over who becomes a user on the company's Wrike subscription, account admins can configure invitation and account activation settings.

 Only people who receive an invitation can activate an account on the company's Wrike subscription.